GoHorse GFX

 >> Team Hierarchy

-Some companies will have the technical teams
+Some companies will have the technical teams be

-subordinates of the business teams
+subordinates of the business teams.
+This means that the

-is not capable of having their own
+technical team is not capable of having their own

-priorities, having to serve the business teams
+priorities, having to serve the business teams as their

 lords.
-This makes the job of the technical teams
+This makes the job of the technical teams very hard

-because they may have changes in priorities
+because they may have changes in priorities which they not

 be ready for.

-of setting your priorities and togetherness is becomes clear that such an approach
+Looking at the Agile principles of setting your priorities and togetherness is becomes clear that such an approach

-of having two different backlogs
+of having two different backlogs will not respect neither

-the agile framework
+the agile framework nor SCRUM.

-control the budget for the
+Since the business teams control the budget for the

-under the technical teams
+projects under the technical teams, they

-ultimately have the power to change whatever roadmap
+ultimately have the power to change whatever roadmap the

-has, effectively undermining their efforts
+technical team has, effectively undermining their efforts

-to make themselves agile
+to make themselves agile.

 >> The Clock Keeps Ticking

-Most things in life are cyclical: Seasons
+Most things in life are cyclical: Seasons,

-characteristic also shows up in businesses
+characteristic also shows up in businesses:

-and so on.
+yearly budget and so on.

-, let’s put it this way, creates
+This flow of checkpoints, let’s put it this way, creates

-to be delivered at those milestones
+an expectation of work to be delivered at those milestones

 as well.

-Once you work in very predictable
+Once you work in very predictable or even

-, it is easy to have plausible
+repetitive projects, it is easy to have plausible

-on the execution time
+expectations on the execution time of your

 - The time it takes to

-1m²/~11ft²; - How long does the
+paint1m²/~11ft²; - How long does the

-takes from start to finish; - The length of the
+recipetakes from start to finish; - The length of the

-in good and bad conditions;
+tripin good and bad conditions;

-However, when you tackle new
+However, when you tackle new or

-, such as a research
+unexpected projects, such as a research or a

-, you can’t accurately
+software solution, you can’t accurately

-estimate the time to completion
+estimate the time to completion because you don’t have

 enough information for it.

-This is why the agile framework
+This is why the agile framework asks for the

-in many different ways (1, 2, 3) in
+feedback loop in many different ways (1, 2, 3) in

 order to make sure